 Could you work on a superyacht?
-Eight questions to ask yourself

 Written by Yachting Pages

-- Do you have a strong moral compass and are easily offended?
-If you are going to work on a yacht (especially a charter yacht) then the ability to turn a blind eye and not get too upset by impoliteness or some of the things you see is crucial.
-Yachting will test your morals.
+If you’re going to enjoy working on a yacht then the ability to turn a blind eye and not get offended or upset by rudeness and some of the things you may see is crucial.
+The yachting industry and the characters you will meet along the way may certainly test your morals!

 If you can make peace with all of the above, the rewards for your hard work are outstanding and you may never look back!